expos-model/ExposR/README.md

 To run the model, run <i>expos.R</i> (R) or <i>expos.py</i> (Python).

-The R version may also be installed as an R package using the devtools package:
+The R version can be installed as an R package directly from CRAN.
+It can also be installed from Github using the devtools package:

 ```
 devtools::install_github("expos-model/ExposR")